Workforce Investment Act (WIA)

 Title I of the WIA authorizes services for youth, adults, and laid-off workers.
 Eligible youth must be 14 to 21 years of age, low income, and meet at least one of six specific barriers to employment.
 A year-round youth program emphasizes attainment of basic skills competencies, enhances opportunities for academic and occupational training, and provides exposure to the job market and employment.
 Activities may include instruction leading to completion of secondary school, tutoring, internships, job shadowing, work experience, adult mentoring, and comprehensive guidance and counseling.
 The program emphasizes services for out-of-school youth.

 Eligible adults must be age 18 or older.
 While eligible laid-off workers are generally individuals who have been terminated from their last employment and are unlikely to return to their previous industry or occupation, displaced homemakers and self-employed individuals also may qualify for these services.
-Adult and laid-off worker services are provided through locally-based One-Stop Career Centers.
-Comprehensive One-Stop centers provide access to a full range of services pertaining to employment, training and education, employer assistance, and guidance for obtaining other assistance.
-While WIA requires One-Stop centers to provide specific services, local areas may design programs and provide services that reflect the unique needs of their area.
+Adult and laid-off worker services are provided through locally-based America’s Job Center of CaliforniaSM (AJCC), formerly known as One-Stop Career Centers.
+Comprehensive Job Centers provide access to a full range of services pertaining to employment, training and education, employer assistance, and guidance for obtaining other assistance.
+While WIA requires Job Centers to provide specific services, local areas may design programs and provide services that reflect the unique needs of their area.

 - Core Services are available and include, in part, labor market information, initial assessment of skill levels, and job search and placement assistance.